marcelfarres/Play_Your_Mood/README.md

 Play Your Mood v2.0 is a music player that, after analysing all your music library (using Essentia+Gaia), creates mood-related playlist and then reproduces it depending on your mood.
 The mood is approximated using real time Enobio/Emotiv EEG data or also can be choose by the user (switch between master/MoodPlayer).

 In this readme you can find:
-* How to install the music player whith and whithout EEG mood detection + dependences.
+* How to install the music player with and without EEG mood detection + dependences.
 * How to _RUN_ the player.
 * Issues.

-# Install Dependences
+# Install Dependenciess

 ## Essentia + Gaia
 You can follow the instructions first [Install Gaia](https://github.com/MTG/gaia/blob/master/README.md) and after [Install  Essentia](http://essentia.upf.edu/documentation/installing.html).

-   NOTE: you have to install the 2.0.1 version of Essentia.
+   NOTE: you have to install the **2.0.1** version of Essentia.
-   NOTE: before you building essentia you have to replace the `streaming_extractor_archivemusic.cpp` file in `build/src/examples/` whith the one whith the same name provided in this repo.
+   NOTE: before you building essentia you have to replace the `streaming_extractor_archivemusic.cpp` file in `build/src/examples/` with the one with the same name provided in this repo.

 ## Python
-The curren version is tested under Python 2.7.7.
+The current version is tested under **Python 2.7.7**.
 You can download and install this version [here](https://www.python.org/download/releases/2.7.7/).

 ## GoLang
-The curren version is tested under go1.2.2.
+The current version is tested under **go1.2.2**.
 You can download and install this version [here](http://golang.org/dl/).

 ## Processing
-The curren version is tested under Processing 2.2.1.
+The current version is tested under **Processing 2.2.1**.
 You can download and install this version [here](https://www.processing.org/download/?processing).

 ## OpenViBE
    NOTE: This is only necessary if you want to use EEG version.
-* Emotiv+Enobio EEG version.
+* **Emotiv+Enobio EEG version.**
-  If you want to use both you will have to build OpenViBE whith Enobio3G libs.
+  If you want to use both you will have to build OpenViBE with Enobio3G libs.
   Follow this steps.
   1. Download [OpenViBE src](http://openvibe.inria.fr/downloads/).
   1. Download [this](http://www.neuroelectrics.com/sites/neuroelectrics.com/files/enobio/enobio3Gopenvibe-v1.2.1.zip) (enobio Lib files for OpenViBE)
   2. (Only Windows) Download and install VS2010/VS2008 ([here](http://www.visualstudio.com/en-us/downloads/download-visual-studio-vs#DownloadFamilies_4))
-  2. Download and Install QT v.4.8.6 (for windos choose the VS verison you alrredy install, for Linux Qt libraries 4.8.6 for Linux/X11 )
+  2. Download and Install QT v.4.8.6 (for windows choose the VS version you already install, for Linux Qt libraries 4.8.6 for Linux/X11 )
   2. Copy `src/` and `share/` folders and contents to `OV_SOURCE_CODE/contrib/plugins/server-drivers/enobio3G` (you'll need to create this folder first).
   3. Copy `Enobio3GAPI.win` or `Enobio3GAPI.linux`, depending on your platform, to `OV_SOURCE_CODE/contrib/plugins/server-drivers/enobio3G`.
 For windows, you'll need to copy the contents of `MSVC/` or `MINGW/` to `Enobio3GAPI.win32`
   4. Copy `FindThirdPartyNeuroelectricsEnobio3G.cmake` to `OV_SOURCE_CODE/cmake-modules`